gustaveroussy/DAISY_Public/README.md

 ## Repository organisation

-## pipelines
+## data

-This folder hosts the bioinformatics pipelines that were used to run  bioinformatics analyses for the project.
-In short,

-- `wes` a Snakemake pipeline.
-It performs a comprehensive analysis of WES data in order to identify, filter, and annotate somatic mutations, copy-number alterations, purity and ploidy in each pair of tumor/normal.
-It may also run in tumor-only mode for most all analyses.
-See `code/pipelines/wes/README.md` for more details.
+This folder contains instructions and documents to be signed to get access to the data.
+Please see `data/README.md` for more details.

-## scripts
+## code

-This folder gather all the scripts that were used to perform the analysis, extract the numbers, and draw the figures that underlie the paper.
-Each analysis is organised in a subfolder using a structure similar to that of the `code/pipelines/wes` pipeline.
-The code is organized and made easily runnable through Snakemake.
-See `code/scripts/REAMDE.md` for more details.
+Contains all the code supporting the analyses presented in the paper.
+See `code/README.md` for more details.

 # Contributors